TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

 In this post, I try to describe some performance-related issues that I faced on client projects(mostly versions AX2009 and  AX2012R3) and how they were resolved.

 It is more like a collection of examples for my previous post [Dynamics AX performance audit](https://denistrunin.com/performance-audit/).
-It also ilustrates the initial concept described in this post: a performance analysis should be performed from the highest level and to continue by going deeper in details.
+It also illustrates the initial concept described in this post: a performance analysis should be performed from the highest level and to continue by going deeper in details.

 ## Server related issues

-There was a set of problems where users complained about "slow system" in general
+There was a set of problems where users complained about the "slow system" in general

 ### Shared hardware usage for AX SQL server

 This issue was quite an unusual one.
 The whole AX implementation was installed on VM cluster where every CPU core shared between several VMs.
 The number of VMs allocated to the same CPU core is called *CPU allocation ratio*, and it was 1 to 5.
 You probably can save your money on hardware and electricity costs using such configuration, but as a result, overall system performance was very slow, especially during the day.
 [Microsoft Dynamics AX 2012 System Requirements](https://www.microsoft.com/en-au/download/details.aspx?id=11094) document clearly says that dedicated hardware should be used.

-**How to detect:** I don't think is possible on Windows level, the best option is just to ask IT support.
-Main cloud providers always provide you with dedicated hardware
+**How to detect:** I don't think is possible on Windows level, the best option is to ask IT support.
+Leading cloud providers always provide you with dedicated hardware

 ### Database mirroring setup

 One client set up a database mirroring using “High safety without automatic failover” mode.
 In this mode, a process waits for transactions to commit on both servers.
-This setting caused huge IO delays(like one record inserts for several seconds), not [supported](https://docs.microsoft.com/en-us/dynamicsax-2012/appuser-itpro/sql-server-topology-recommendations-for-availability-and-performance) by Microsoft and solution was to switch on "High-performance" mode for mirroring settings .
+This setting caused massive IO delays(like one record inserts for several seconds), not [supported](https://docs.microsoft.com/en-us/dynamicsax-2012/appuser-itpro/sql-server-topology-recommendations-for-availability-and-performance) by Microsoft and solution was to switch on "High-performance" mode for mirroring settings.

-**How to detect:** Such issue is quite easy to detect using [Wait statistics](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#wait-statistics) script.
+**How to detect:** Such issue is quite easy to identify using [Wait statistics](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#wait-statistics) script.
 If you see that more than 80% waits are disk related, it is a time to check what the reason for this is.

 ### Slow performance due to low SQL Server memory

-Dynamics AX is an OLTP system; it should not read any data from the disk during normal daily operations and SQL Server should have enough memory to hold the active data.
+Dynamics AX is an OLTP system; it should not read any data from the disk during routine daily operations and SQL Server should have enough memory to hold the active data.
 If you don't have it - the available memory should be increased

-**How to detect:** Check TOP SQL queries during the day – if you have a lot of physical disk reads, it is time to increase SQL Server memory(queries of course should have proper indexes)
+**How to detect:** Check TOP SQL queries during the day – if you have a lot of physical disk reads, it is time to increase SQL Server memory(queries, of course, should have proper indexes)

 ![Physical reads](PhysicalReads.png)